 Your holiday starts in earnest with a drive to the breathtaking CLIFFS OF MOHER, rising 204 metres (668 feet) above the Atlantic Ocean, to savour the magnificent panorama of the Clare coast.
 Then, visit Galway, a popular seaside destination and a buzzing cosmopolitan centre with colourful shops and a busy cafe and bar culture.
 And finally, a special treat: at RATHBAUN FARM, watch the farmer shear a sheep and maneuver a flock with the help of a sheep dog.
 Then, enjoy a TRADITIONAL TEA in the 150-year old farmhouse.
 A suggestion for a unique night out: an optional medieval banquet at Knappogue Castle.
 (B)

 Limerick - Adare - Ring Of Kerry - Killarney.

 A day full of splendid scenery.
 Head south and stop at quaint Adare with its pretty thatched cottages.
 At Killorglin, join the famous RING OF KERRY

-for a 161-kilometres (100-mile) panoramic drive around the island's southwestern tip.
+for a 160-kilometre (100-mile) panoramic drive around the island's south-western tip.
 Plenty to focus your camera on here: sparkling seascapes, mountains dotted with brightly coloured farmhouses, winding lanes bordered with subtropical vegetation, and the breathtaking panorama of the Lakes of Killarney from Ladies View.
 Overnight is in the popular resort of Killarney.
 (B/D)